ScrisStudio/linx.vue/README.md

 Linx.vue is a CLI tool to create applications that run on Web, Mobile Phones and Standalone Devices in a go.

-- It is the modified cli tool that was used in developing scristask 1.10+.
+- It is the modified cli tool that was used in developing <https://github.com/scris/scristask> 1.10+.
 - Some code is from <https://github.com/halfrost/vue-objccn>

 ## Build Setup